RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/mp/mp-8.3.md

 ## Control Statement

-Downgrade system media containing controlled unclassified information prior to public release.
+The organization downgrades information system media containing {{ insert: param, mp-8.3_prm_1 }} prior to public release in accordance with applicable federal and organizational standards and policies.

-## Control guidance

-The downgrading of controlled unclassified information uses approved sanitization tools, techniques, and procedures.

-## Control assessment-objective
+## Control Objective

-system media containing controlled unclassified information is identified;
+Determine if the organization:

+- \[MP-8(3)[1]\] defines Controlled Unclassified Information (CUI) contained on information system media that requires downgrading prior to public release; and

-system media containing controlled unclassified information is downgraded prior to public release.
+- \[MP-8(3)[2]\] downgrades information system media containing organization-defined CUI prior to public release in accordance with applicable federal and organizational standards and policies.